-Art 205 Painting I
+Art 205 (3)Painting I 2 hrs.
+Lec.

 Prerequisites: Art 110, Art 111, Art 115, or permission of the instructor.
 A studio course stressing fundamental concepts of painting with acrylics and/or oils.
 Emphasis on painting from still life, models and the imagination.